busatmd021/COMPUTER-VISION/README.md

 This model served as a valuable performance benchmark and helped validate that our lightweight U-Net trade-off was effective for constrained settings.

-We also experimented with **SegFormer B2**, which provided a strong balance of improvement over the baseline in both **accuracy** and **efficiency**.
+I also experimented with **SegFormer B2**, which provided a strong balance of improvement over the baseline in both **accuracy** and **efficiency**.

 ---

 ## 📊 Visual Results

-To evaluate model behavior, we tracked training and validation metrics over time and inspected segmentation outputs.
+To evaluate model behavior, I tracked training and validation metrics over time and inspected segmentation outputs.

 ### Training Curves